bijayshrestha01/Operationalize-a-Machine-Learning-Microservice-API/README.md

 make_prediction.sh: Send a request to the Python flask app to get a prediction for docker and kubernetes
-Makefile: includes instructions on environment setup and lint tests model_data folder: housing data

-run_docker.sh: file to be able to get Docker running, locally run_kubernetes.sh: file to run the app in kubernetes upload_docker.sh: file to upload the image to docker
+Makefile: includes instructions on environment setup and lint tests model_data folder: housing data requirements.txt: txt file that contains libraries that need to be installed run_docker.sh: file to be able to get Docker running, locally run_kubernetes.sh: file to run the app in kubernetes upload_docker.sh: file to upload the image to docker